rdeioris/LuaMachine/Tutorials/WebSocketsWithLuaUserDataObjects.md

 Delegates can be triggered at any moment, even after the related FLuaValues (callback/functions) are destroyed.
 The FLuaSmartReference object allows you to link a LuaValue to a LuaState, avoiding it to be garbaged (note: remember to unlink them !).

-The OnMessageDelegate and OnClosedDelegate do not require a FLuaSmartReference as they are based on attributes of the object it self (see the lua code below for better understanding).
+The OnMessageDelegate and OnClosedDelegate do not require a FLuaSmartReference as they are based on attributes of the object itself (see ws:on_message() and ws:on_closed() functions defined in the previous lua code).

 Time for functions definitions: